International sanctions during the Russian invasion of Ukraine: Fossil fuels and other commodities

 In 2022, Turkish president Recep Tayyip Erdoğan said that Turkey could not join sanctions on Russia because of import dependency.
 Turkey imported almost half of its gas from Russia.
 Erdoğan and Russian president Vladimir Putin planned for Turkey to become an energy hub for all of Europe.
 According to Aura Săbăduș, a senior energy journalist focusing on the Black Sea region, "Turkey would accumulate gas from various producers — Russia, Iran and Azerbaijan, [liquefied natural gas] and its own Black Sea gas — and then whitewash it and relabel it as Turkish.
 European buyers wouldn't know the origin of the gas."
 For Turkey, the re-sale of Russian gas had been limited as it is practically impossible to re-configure gas flows with the European Union.
 Furthermore, gas supplies to Turkey are constrained as the TurkStream pipeline was running well below its 31.5 billion cubic meters (bcm) of annual capacity.
 China, however, has been a more likely candidate for such maneuvers.
 The PRC overtook Japan as the largest importer of LNG and already practiced such techniques of re-labelling Russian-sourced gas for export.

 In March 2023, when the EU adopted new sanctions against Russia, Russian diamond exports to Europe and other nations remained unaffected.
 While calls from Ukrainian nationals and EU officials to strictly apply sanctions to Russian-sourced diamonds had been referred to the G7, such measures had only experienced weak support from European capitals.
 In June 2023, EU sanctions against Russian-based diamond exporters were announced, however, their efficacy remained doubtful.
 Similar to the export routes of other Russian commodities, evading such sanctions through diamond traders in India and other countries that do not impose direct sanction, are very likely.

 According to experts, a "refining loophole" allows Russian oil to be transported to refineries in third countries (such as Turkey for example) to be turned into other products like diesel or petrol and re-rexported to Europe.

-In July 2023, Ukraine again stated that it would likely not renew the gas transit deal for Gazprom, which delivers natural gas directly to Western Europe across Ukraine.
-That deal ending in 2024 provides Kyiv about $7 billion per year for 40 billion cubic meters (bpm) of gas.
-Such a shut-off would force Central European countries (including Austria, Slovakia, and partly Hungary) to seek gas resource elsewhere.
+In July, Ukraine again stated that it would likely not renew the gas transit deal for Gazprom, which delivered natural gas directly to Western Europe across Ukraine.
+That deal ended in 2024 provided Kyiv about $7 billion per year for 40 billion cubic meters (bpm) of gas.
+Such a shut-off would forced Central European countries (including Austria, Slovakia, and partly Hungary) to seek gas resource elsewhere.
 At the same time, Gazprom chief Alexei Miller warned Naftogaz that Russia would do the same as a retribution for seizures of Russian state assets in Ukraine.
-Russian gas supplies to Europe would drop to 10-16bcm p.a.
+Russian gas supplies to Europe were expected to drop to 10–16 bcm p.a.